bramschork/CaltechCal/docs/README.md

 # CaltechCal

 **Caltech Students!
 Find a bug?
 Please submit an issue [here](https://github.com/bramschork/CaltechCal/issues)**.
 Feel free to make a pull request for new features.
-Also, please contact me at [bram@bramschork.com](mailto:bram@bramschork.com) for any qquestions or help!
+Also, please contact me at [bram@bramschork.com](mailto:bram@bramschork.com) for any questions or help!

 1) Clone this repository to your computer.